cpbuckingham/glimpseathena/readme.md

 Glimpse

-An app that helps physicans and pharmacists collect surveys from their patients based on their location.
+An app that helps physicians and pharmacists collect surveys from their patients based on their location.

 Tech Stack
 * Nodejs